ClimbingThekingdom

 A virtuoso on the cliffs of the Alps

-A native of Briançon, Salomé Romain has built up a solid record of achievement in international mountaineering and climbing competitions.
-A regular finalist in the Difficulty World Cup, she embodies the generation of French climbers who grew up clinging to the limestone of the Hautes-Alpes before shining in the spotlight.
-Lucidity, precision and a rare consistency on a merciless circuit: Salomé has established herself as one of the key figures in French climbing.
+A native of Briançon, Salomé Romain has built a solid track record in international mountaineering and climbing competitions.
+A regular finalist in the World Cup difficulty events, she embodies a generation of French female climbers who grew up scaling the limestone cliffs of the Hautes-Alpes before shining in the spotlight.
+With clarity, precision, and a rare consistency in a ruthless circuit, Salomé has established herself as one of the leading figures in French climbing.

 Practical notebook